MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/use-duplicate-detection-when-creating-and-updating-records.md

 # Sample: Use duplicate detection when creating and updating records

 <!-- https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/org-service/sample-use-duplicate-detection-when-creating-and-updating-records -->
 This sample shows how to invoke duplicate detection for creating and updating entity records.
+You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/UseDuplicatedetectionforCRUD).

 ## How to run this sample